 On October 18, 2000, we issued an aggregate of 4,401,500 shares of our common stock to the former stockholders of ChinaRen in connection with our acquisition of that company.
-Commencing on October 18, 2001, these shares will be tradable subject to the notice, volume and manner of sale restrictions of Rule 144.
+All of these shares are currently freely tradable without restriction or tradable subject to the notice, volume and manner of sale restrictions of Rule 144.

 A number of our stockholders, including some of the former stockholders of ChinaRen, are parties to an agreement with us that provides these stockholders with the right to require us to register the sale of shares owned by them.
-Registration of these shares of our common stock would permit the sale of these shares without regard to the restrictions of Rule 144.
+Pursuant to that agreement, we filed a Registration Statement on Form S-3 (SEC File No. 333-67246) to register the shares of the stockholders who requested registration, which registration statement became effective on September 24, 2001.
+The registration of those shares permits the sale of those shares without regard to the restrictions of Rule 144, so long as the stockholders comply with the prospectus delivery requirements under the Securities Act.